Cook smarter

 Flour: brand matters more than you think

-Type 00 flour (our flour guide) is the foundation.
+Type 00 flour (our flour guide) is the foundation of any 00 flour pizza dough.
 The fine grind hydrates easily and produces that characteristic soft, tender crumb.
 But not all 00 flours are equal.

 Outside Italy, these are the most reliable options: